 In 2000, Congress enacted the Secure Rural Schools & Community Self-Determination Act (SRS) to provide funding for rural counties and school districts to replace revenue from dwindling forest receipts due to a national decline in timber harvesting.
 When first enacted, SRS provided nearly $60 million annually to California’s forested counties, with half of the funding allocated to school districts, and half of the funding allocated to counties for county roads.
 SRS initially expired in 2006, and has been reauthorized multiple times since first enacted.
 Each reauthorization has included program funding reductions.

-RCRC will continue to advocate before federal policy makers for full funding of the Federal PILT program at the $465 million level as well as a multi-year reauthorization.
-RCRC and its federal partners will urge Congress to take action to reauthorize the program before September 30, 2017, the end of the federal government’s fiscal year.
+RCRC will continue to advocate before federal policy makers for full funding of the Federal PILT program as well as a multi-year reauthorization.
+RCRC and its federal partners will urge Congress to take action to reauthorize the program for federal government’s fiscal year.

 RCRC supports the long-term reauthorization and full funding of the SRS and Federal PILT programs.
 SRS and Federal PILT funding is vital for the nation's forested counties to continue providing critical programs and services to rural communities.